Gray's Inn: English Restoration to present

 The 18th century was not a particularly prosperous time for the Inn or its members, and few notable barristers were members during this period.
 Some noted members include Sir Thomas Clarke, the Master of the Rolls, Sir James Eyre, Chief Justice of the Common Pleas and Samuel Romilly, a noted law reformer.
 In 1780 the Inn was involved in the case of R v the Benchers of Gray's Inn, a test of the role of the Inns of Court as the sole authority to call students to the Bar.
 The case was brought to the Court of King's Bench by William Hart, a student at the Inn, who asked the court (under Lord Mansfield) to order the Inn to call him to the Bar.
 Mansfield ruled that the Inns of Court were indeed the only organisations able to call students to the Bar, and refused to order the Inns to call Hart.

 During the 19th century, the Inns began to stagnate; little had been changed since the 17th century in terms of legal education or practice, except that students were no longer bound to take the Anglican sacrament before their call to the Bar.
 In 1852 the Council of Legal Education was established by the Inns, and in 1872 a formal examination for the call to the Bar was introduced.
 Gray's Inn itself suffered more than most; as in the 18th century, the fortunes of its members declined, and many barristers who had been called to the Bar at the Inn transferred to others.

+Gray's Inn was the smallest of the Inns during the early 20th century, and was noted for its connection to the Northern Circuit.
+During a 1918 Allied World War I conference it would be the site where Franklin D. Roosevelt and Winston Churchill, the future leaders of the Western Allies in World War II, would first meet.

+Following the passage of the Sex Disqualification (Removal) Act in December 1919, women could be admitted to the Inns of Court.
+The first three women were admitted in 1920.
+Mary Selina Share Jones (1874–1954) was admitted on 27 Jan 1920 following a law degree from the University of Liverpool but was not called, going on to qualify as a medical doctor instead.
+Edith Hesling (1899–1971) was admitted on 4 October 1920 while studying for a law degree at the University of Manchester.
+On 13 June 1923 she became the first woman called to the Bar at Gray's Inn.
+(Mary) Robina Stevens (1903–51) was admitted on 8 October 1920 whilst studying at London University.
+She was called on 28 January 1924.